 Everything cooks in one pan: You barely need any other tools.

-They cook fast: You can have these eggs and mozzarella ready in less than 20 minutes.
+They cook fast: You can have these eggs and mozzarella ready in 10 minutes.

 Key Ingredients